 The bill, which is entitled the ‘Act Legitimizing Morally Offensive Shootings Today,’ or A.L.M.O.S.T., will place restrictions on those selling guns after 37 mass shootings have taken place in the calendar year.

 Despite receiving close to $10,000 in donations from the NRA last year, Senator Ted Cruz made a notable speech.

-“At some point we have to stand up and say that enough is enough – and that point is close.”
-The disheartened Cruz leaned in and whispered in the microphone for emphasis while pinching his right thumb and pointer finger together, “Soooo close.”
+“At some point we have to stand up and say that enough is enough – and that moment is close,” Cruz said before leaning in and whispering into the microphone “Soooo close.”

-The bill gives no answer for how gun sellers should respond if someone admits to having mental health issues or if they state that they plan on killing innocent human beings; however, Boehner emphasized that the questions should be asked with a “firm tone.”
-He also added that those selling guns should “really seem like they mean it.”
+Senator Cruz emphasized that the questions should be asked with a “firm tone” and that those selling guns should “really seem like they mean it.”